MohammadYAmmar/Learn-OOP-interactively-by-C-sharp/README.md

         The start of work on the project on the date of 13/5/2021, on the first day of Eid al-Fitr The work by eng.
 Muhammad Yaser Ammar | https://github.com/MohammadYAmmar/

-    It took 12 hours to work, depending on the app Forest - (Stay focused, be present) 🌲 #todo update time
+    It took 12.30 hours to work, depending on the app Forest - (Stay focused, be present) 🌲 #todo update time

     Versions:
     V1 beta @ 16-5-2021
+    V2 beta @ ??-5-2021

     Tasks:

     - Complementing the infrastructure work of the project ✔
     - Linking checked list box ✔
     - Complete linking codes ✔